funkhaus/fitToParent/README.md

 Runs a webpack dev server and opens the page.

+### Structure
+FitToParent consists of two main sections:

+* the `fitToParent` function, a calculator based on aspect ratios, offsets, and other options
+* the `src/webpack-entry.js` functionality, which ties that calculator to jQuery, Zepto, or vanilla JS.

+The fitToParent doesn't assume that a browser exists, instead just giving you access to the basic calculator functions of the plugin. `webpack-entry`, on the other hand, assumes a browser environment, plugging into (in order of most to least preferred) jQuery, Zepto, or the window as a global function.

 ## More Info
 Originally by Drew Baker, based on improvements to [the answer from @TrueBlueAussie](http://stackoverflow.com/questions/18838963/proportionally-scale-iframe-to-fit-in-a-div-using-jquery) developed over time.